AaltoFablab/aaltofablab-site/_courses/intro-to-lasercutting.md

 icon: /img/uploads/lasercutter-intro-icon.svg
 ---

 Learn the basics of Lasercutting, ready for independent work.
+This hands-on intro course will give you everything you need to work confidently and safely with our lasercutter, and is essential for anyone wanting to work independently.